 The Recorded Future Cyber Daily email identifies specific technical indicators published recently that are currently trending in noteworthy ways.
-These IT security trends are culled from reporting by over 750,000 web sources across seven languages (as of October 2016).
+These IT security trends are culled from reporting by over 800,000 web sources across in over 13 languages.

-What’s the difference between the (free) Cyber Daily and the Premium Cyber Daily I receive as a customer?
+What’s the difference between the (free) Cyber Daily and the Premium Cyber Daily I receive as a client?

 How can I get more info?

 Click on any listed title entity in the email (i.e., company name, threat actor, operation name, malware, vulnerability, or IP address) to open up a new Recorded Future table view specific to that entity. to do more research and learn more about why that entity was identified in our report.

 Insikt Group is the Recorded Future threat research team.
 Intelligence in this section includes both recent posts on the Insikt Group blog, and recently published analyst notes with TTP leads, indicators, and other current intelligence.

 The “Hit” count refers to the number of documents that reference that particular entity in Recorded Future’s data set during the previous 24 hours.

 What defines “Related”?